Why should you join the School of Communication Studies at Kent State University?

 Explore the Master of Arts in the School of Communication Studies

-Upon finishing require coursework, graduate students have the opportunity to earn the Master of Arts in Communication Studies by completing a thesis, conducting a research project, writing a paper or selecting the coursework only option.
-Students can tailor their degree program to global, health, interpersonal, or mediated and mass communication.
+Upon finishing required coursework, graduate students have the opportunity to earn the Master of Arts in Communication Studies by completing a thesis, conducting a research project, completing an internship or selecting the coursework only option.
+Students can tailor their degree program to global, health, interpersonal or mediated and mass communication.

 Earn a Bachelor of Arts in Communication Studies

 International students interested in the Bachelor of Arts in Communication Studies can choose from six concentrations to tailor their program of study and experience at Kent State University.
 The concentration areas include applied, global, health, interpersonal, organizational or public communication.

 Kent State University and the City of Kent recently earned an inaugural award for Town-Gown Collaboration from the International Town-Gown Association.
 The award recognizes the top relationship between a city and university, based on the spirit of the organization.
 Both the University and Main Street Kent have recently invested in the Kent community, bringing more businesses, restaurants and shopping to the heart of Kent.